giraf-fe/Autoclicker/README.md

 # Autoclicker
 Autoclicker program for minecraft using CMake.
 Windows only because it uses the winuser sendinput function.
 ## How to use:
+#### Max CPS:
+The maximum amount of clicks per second possible
+#### Min CPS:
-Max CPS: The maximum amount of clicks per second possible\n Min CPS: The minimum amount of clicks per second possible\n Double click chance: The chance for a double click to happen.
+The minimum amount of clicks per second possible
+#### Double click chance:
+The chance for a double click to happen.
 From 0-100.
-Effect is applied after each click so a max cps of 10 and double click chance of 100 can go near 20 cps.\n
+Effect is applied after each click so a max cps of 10 and double click chance of 100 can go near 20 cps.
-Click Fail chance: The chance for a click to not go through at all.
+#### Click Fail chance:
+The chance for a click to not go through at all.
 From 0-100
 ## How to build:
 1. Download the source files.
 2. Use CMake to make the source files for your preferred compiler.